 The rules for taking pets to any EU country will change.

 If you’re a private vet or an OV, you’ll need to advise pet owners on what steps they can take to prepare for all scenarios.

 Pet owners will need to contact you at least 4 months in advance of travelling to allow time for additional health preparations.

-Read the guidance on Pet Travel to Europe after Brexit.
+Read the guidance on Pet Travel to Europe from 1 January 2021.

 You can find the latest advice for OVs on the APHA Vet Gateway.

 The new UK veterinary medicine regulation will make sure you continue to have access to safe and effective veterinary medicines.

 All registered veterinary medicines in the UK will continue to be registered after Brexit.

 For veterinarians, there will be changes to the following processes:

-Visit the Veterinary Medicines Directorate (VMD)’s EU Exit hub for detailed guidance on what’s changing.
+Visit the Veterinary Medicines Directorate (VMD)’s Brexit hub for detailed guidance on what’s changing.

 There are certain schemes and processes you should be aware of if you employ people.